anishchapagain/Deep-Learning/notes/transfer_learning_I.md

 2. Experiment with freezing and unfreezing layers.
 3. Compare results between feature extraction and fine-tuning.

-Once you are comfortable, move to more complex tasks like object detection or NLP fine-tuning using `transformers`.
+Further, move to more complex tasks like object detection or NLP fine-tuning using `transformers`.